 The Teens’ Top Ten is a booklist created entirely by and for teens.
 These 20 groups will nominate books published in a calendar year to create the official Teens’ Top Ten nominations.
-Then, teen voters across the country cast ballots for their three favorites, creating the Teens’ Top Ten.
-Final nominations for the 2017 Teens’ Top Ten vote will be posted on Celebrate Teen Literature Day, April 13 at www.ala.org/teenstopten.
+Then, teen voters across the country cast ballots for their favorites, creating the Teens’ Top Ten.
+Final nominations for each year's Teens’ Top Ten vote will be posted online each April during National Library Week at www.ala.org/teenstopten.

 In addition to creating the official Teens’ Top Ten nominations, the groups also evaluate books for publishers.
 More than 30 publishers provide advanced reading copies to teen book discussion groups in libraries and in exchange, teen readers evaluate them.